 This value takes into account the Droplet’s root storage and any additional attached block storage devices.
 The values of each storage device are rolled up into a single value that represents the total storage space of the server:

-Alert policies are also interpreted in terms of total disk space.
+Alert policies are also interpreted in total disk space.

 Bandwidth is a measurement of the amount of incoming or outgoing traffic passing through the Droplet’s network interfaces.
-This is expressed in terms of Mbps, or Megabits per second.
+This is expressed in Mbps, or Megabits per second.

 In Droplet graphs, bandwidth is broken down between public and private traffic.
 Public bandwidth is bandwidth over the public interface that connects to the internet.
 Incoming traffic is represented by one line, and outgoing traffic by another.